dvolk/catwalk/doc/howitworks.md

 No.  This is because benchmarking indicates that it is often faster to recompute distances than to store the results.
 If you need to do store distances, please see [findNeighbour4](https://github.com/davidhwyllie/findNeighbour4).

 ## Does it handle IUPAC (ambiguity) codes?
 No.  Only A,C,G,T,N and - characters are accepted.
 If you need to handle ambiguity, please see  [findNeighbour4](https://github.com/davidhwyllie/findNeighbour4).
-This service ignores IUPAC codes in nucleotide distance computations, but it does store them and uses them in various quality/mixture calculations.
+This service ignores IUPAC codes in nucleotide distance computations, but it does store them and uses them in various quality assessment and mixture detection calculations.

-W